kelvinsekx/portfolio/src/content/articles/mern-native-setup/index.md

 ## Express Server
 After the instructions above.
 Copy and paste the code below to a server.js file at the root of your mernworld folder.

+Please if you would, you remove the comments in the code if you find them bordersome.

 ```javascript
 // import the express module and store it in a variable called express